galaxyproject/training-material/topics/epigenetics/tutorials/ewas-suite/tutorial.md

 > ### {% icon question %} Questions
 >
-> How are the Green and Red signals are stored?
+> How are the Green and Red signals stored?
 >
 > > ### {% icon solution %} Solution
->    > Green and Red micro arrays are builded up into `RGChannelSet`
+>    > Green and Red micro arrays are built up into `RGChannelSet`
 > {: .solution}
 >
 {: .question}